It's almost time...

 The Modern Coder

-My name is Jack Lot Raghav, I'm a tech industry professional (ex Amazon) & growing YouTuber (28k @themoderncoder) building an online business (LearnGit.io).
+My name is Jack Lot Raghav, I'm a tech industry professional (ex Amazon) & growing YouTuber (35k @themoderncoder) building an online business (LearnGit.io).
 In this newsletter, I'll be sharing monthly technical & business insights as I strive for self-employment.

 Read more from The Modern Coder

-You are receiving this message because you signed up for The Modern Coder newsletter.
-You can mute these types of emails, or unsubscribe entirely with the link in the footer.
 Happy August! ☀️ I wasn't able to send a July newsletter due to a crazy travel schedule.
 Just a heads up, this newsletter focuses mainly on updates to the learning platform I'm building: LearnGit.io.
 If you're interested in a more narrative newsletter, check out my June update.
-My summer travels landed me in sunny Napa,...
+My summer travels landed me in sunny Napa, California, where I was able to spend some quality time with old friends.
+Free Trial We'll start with the big news: Anyone can now access a LearnGit.io free trial!
+The first 2...